Alf MacLochlainn: Later life and death

 As part of the Galway Labour History Group, MacLochlainn gave lectures on Walter Macken in 1990 and a tribute to Eileen Costello in 1999.
 MacLochlainn also edited a publication of the Galway Labour History Party titled The Emigrant Experience, published in 1991.
 MacLochlainn worked with the former mayor of Galway Michael D. Higgins on this publication, who was also part of the Labour Party.
 Another writing project MacLochlainn worked on while a part of the Galway Labour History group, was a pamphlet titled Two Galway Schools published in 1993.
 This pamphlet had two articles titled The Claddagh Piscatory School written by MacLochlainn, and The Salthill Industrial School written by Tony Regan.
 Maclochlainn's article detailed the history of the Claddagh Piscatory School and its role in early education and teaching English.

 MacLochlainn's son, Fred died of a heart attack on 21 February 1993 in Florianopolis, Brazil.

-In 1994 MacLochlainn was voted onto the Cultural Relations Committee, which is under the Department of Foreign Affairs for Ireland.
-MacLochlainn served on this committee which aided in the expansion of Irish culture outside of Ireland and advising the Minister of Foreign Affairs.
+In 1994, Alf MacLochlainn was voted onto the Cultural Relations Committee, which is under the Department of Foreign Affairs for Ireland.

 MacLochlainn continued to write outside of his library career.
-He published his second book, The Corpus in the Library: Stories and Novellas in 1996.
+He published his second book, The Corpus in the Library: Stories and Novellas, in 1996.
 This book consisted of two novellas and seven short stories.
-MacLochlainn's work of fiction takes a look at the complexities of everyday life.

-MacLochlainn continued writing and published his third and final book Past Habitual on 13 April 2015.
-This book, like his second, is a work of fiction and ranges from imaginative to sincere short stories on everyday life.
+He continued published his third and final book, Past Habitual, in April 2015.

 MacLochlainn died at age 92 on 8 December 2018 in Galway, Ireland, with a service held at Shannon Crematorium on 12 December 2018.
-At his funeral service, current president of Ireland, Michael D. Higgins, delivered a commemorative speech.
+At his funeral service, the president of Ireland, Michael D. Higgins, delivered a commemorative speech.

 In 2022, MacLochlainn's son Colm died and also had a service held at Shannon Crematorium on 8 June 2022.